sparkflows/sparkflows-docs/docs/user-guide/quick-start/3-create-datasets.rst

 The steps involved in creating a dataset are:

 - *Open the Project where you want to create a dataset*
-- *Click on the "Datasets" tab*
+- *Click on the 'Datasets' tab*
-- *Click on "Create" and choose "Datasets"*
+- *Click on "Create" and choose 'Datasets'*
 - *Select your dataset type and enter the fields in the dialog*
 - *Update the schema of the dataset*
-- *Click "Save"*
+- *Click 'Save'*

-When you open your project, all existing datasets specific to the project are displayed in the `Datsets` tab.
+When you open your project, all existing datasets specific to the project are displayed in the 'Datsets' tab.

 .. figure:: ../../_assets/tutorials/dataset/1.PNG
    :alt: Dataset
    :width: 90%

-Click on "Create" and choose "Dataset" from the dropdown.
+Click on 'Create' and choose 'Dataset' from the dropdown.

 .. figure:: ../../_assets/tutorials/dataset/10.PNG
    :alt: Dataset
    :width: 90%

-In the pop-up choose “CSV” and then click “OK”.
+In the pop-up choose 'CSV' and then click 'OK'.

 Fill in the required fields as below.